 - Dialectical behavior therapy—An approach that encourages participants to embrace change and tolerate stressful or painful emotions more effectively.11 Dialectical behavior therapy teaches skills that help you to navigate recovery, including mindfulness and meditation, which may also help you connect with your higher power or spiritual beliefs.5

-After completing a faith-based rehab program, you may also benefit from continued participation in a 12-Step program like Alcoholics Anonymous which has been shown to support rates of continued abstinence.3 You may also want to continue your established religious practices, such as prayer groups or attending worship services.
+After completing a faith-based rehab program, you may also benefit from continued participation in a 12-step program like Alcoholics Anonymous, which has been shown to support rates of continued abstinence.3 You may also want to continue your established religious practices, such as attending prayer groups or worship services.
 By making their faith part of their aftercare plan, many people find it to be a source of strength and solace that helps the recovery process.

-Find a Religious-based Rehab Center
+Find a Religious-Based Rehab Center

 Seeking addiction treatment is a courageous step in the right direction.
 Faith-based rehab can help you learn skills for preventing relapse, develop spiritual practices that benefit your mental and physical health, and find community and connection with others.
-Research suggests that adjoining your religious practices with addiction recovery treatment can improve your chance for long-term recovery success.
+Research suggests that adjoining your religious practices with addiction recovery treatment can improve your chances of long-term recovery success.
 Your faith is a strength that can guide you through this challenging and critical time.